smbutterfield/ibmt17-18/_05-counterpoint-embell-shapes/b3-tx-cantfirmand1st.md

 # Class discussion

-Melodic Intervals: intervals within the melody, or horizontal motion

-Harmonic Intervals: vertical motion

-Within counterpoint, there are rules for harmony and rules for melody.
-It is important to be able to distinguish the two in discussion.

-Melodic Intervals:
-- steps
-    - melodic motion in seconds
-- skips
-    - melodic motion in thirds
+Within counterpoint, it is helpful to divide our rules into categories that address melodic intervals.

+Melodic structure and melodic intervals:
-- leaps
+- Length
-    - any melodic motion a fourth or larger
-Do not use these terms to describe harmonic motion.
-These terms are reserved for melodic motion.

-1st Species Counterpoint:
-- two whole notes against each other

-Within two lines of 18th Century music, you have the counterpoint, and the cantus firmus You begin with the cantus firmus and write the counterpoint based off of the cantus firmus.

-When you have two lines of counterpoint, though lacking triadic harmony, when you hear an example of music it implies other notes.
-The reason we exclude P4's is because they destabilize our counterpoint.
-They don't imply forward motion, and pull toward a different tonic than we want.

-The cantus firmus is fixed.
-Counterpoint is the study of how the counterpoint line interracts with the cantus firmus, or more simply, how two lines interract with each other.

-When writing counterpoint, you need to think of the intervals between the two lines.
-In 1st species counterpoint, the intervals one can have between the two lines are limited.

-#### Melodic Line

-Length:
     - 8 to 14 notes

-Starting and ending pitches:
+- Starting and ending pitches:
-- P8
+    - Starts and ends on P8 of the tonic pitch
-- Tonic
-- Can also be unison

-Approaching final note:
+- Approaching final note:
-- by step
-- ascending or descending
-- contrary motion
+    - By stepwise contrary motion which means that one voice will have `ti` and the other `re`
-- Ti and Re moving to Do

-Repeated pitches
+- Repeated pitches
     - generally no repeated notes
-- no oblique motion (in 1st Species)

-Melodic intervals
+        - this means that static and oblique motion do not occur in first species because they both require at least one voice to repeat pitches
-- leaps:
+- Climax
+    - The line should have a clear high (or low point) which means that the highest (or lowest) pitch
-    - 4th or bigger
+- Leaps
+    - should be used sparingly because
     - too many leaps imply triadic harmony, and that didn't exist yet
     - always leave a leap by step

-Range

-Climax:
-- there is only one high point per line
-- there is only one low point per line

-When approaching or leaving a high point or low point, approach and leave them by step when at all possible.
 You can sometimes leap to and step from a high or low point.
 You can sometimes step to and leap from a high or low point.
 Never leap to or leap from a high or low point, as a general rule use stepwise motion as much as possible.